Quantum-Classical Dynamical Brackets: Derivation from the partial classical limit

 Now that the partial classical limit has been taken and the hybrid bracket has been derived, we set $\hbar_C=\hbar$ in~\eqref{eq:hybrid0} to get

-The use of phase space quantum mechanics allowed a simple derivation of a general quantum-classical hybrid bracket.
+The use of phase-space quantum mechanics allows a simple derivation of a general quantum-classical hybrid bracket.
 The expression for the hybrid bracket (\ref{eq:hybrid1}) will differ depending on the choice of representation on the $C$ sector.
 If one chooses to use the Wigner representation with its associated $\star_C$-product on the $C$ sector, then one gets $\mathcal{G} = \mathcal{P}/2$ and the bracket becomes

 This is the bracket proposed in \cite{aleksandrov_statistical_1981, gerasimenko_1982, boucher_semiclassical_1988}, thus making it a special case of the general bracket.